microsoft/WhatTheHack/xxx-AzureLoadTesting/Student/Challenge-02.md

 ## Pre-requisites

-Before creating or using your load testing scripts, ensure you have outlined your load testing strategy as described in the previous challenge.
+- Before creating or using your load testing scripts, ensure you have outlined your load testing strategy as described in the previous challenge.
+- You will need an Azure subscription to create the Load Testing service and host the sample application.

 ## Introduction